What Lies Beneath: Filming

 What Lies Beneath was filmed while production of Cast Away took a hiatus to allow Tom Hanks to lose weight and grow a beard.
-The majority of the film's crew was the same crew hired for Cast Away: "You can't afford to hold a crew for a year so I took the same crew and rolled them onto What Lies Beneath and then rolled them right back onto Cast Away, said Zemeckis.
+The majority of the film's crew was the same crew hired for Cast Away: "You can't afford to hold a crew for a year so I took the same crew and rolled them onto What Lies Beneath and then rolled them right back onto Cast Away," said Zemeckis.
 "We were paying people to wait for Tom [Hanks] to lose weight, so we made a movie in-between.
 We wrapped Cast Away in April, started Beneath in August, wrapped that in December then went back to Fiji in March so it worked out."

 Principal photography began on August 23, 1999, in Addison, Vermont.
 Exteriors of the homes featured in the film were constructed on location, while interiors were shot on soundstages in Los Angeles.

 Pfeiffer stated that shooting the underwater scenes were particularly difficult for her due to her fear of water: "It was awful.
 I took some scuba lessons because I was really uncomfortable in the water.
 Being in the bathtub was the worst because it was so confined and I think it was weeks in that bathtub, I'd be in there for 5 hours [at a time] just laying there."

 Release

-DreamWorks Pictures released What Lies Beneath on July 21, 2000, in the United States and Canada.
+DreamWorks Pictures released What Lies Beneath on July 21, 2000, in the United States and Canada, the same day both Pokémon the Movie 2000 and Loser opened.
 It was distributed by 20th Century Fox internationally.